Alasil1/NLP-project-Final/README.md

 3. Use the Summarization API
 The script starts a Flask API on http://0.0.0.0:5000 .
 To summarize a dialogue:

-Send a POST request to the /summarize endpoint with a JSON payload:curl -X POST -H "Content-Type: application/json" \
+Send a POST request to the /summarize endpoint for example:

-     -d '{"dialogue": "Alice: Hi, want to meet up later?
-Bob: Sure, how about 6 PM at the cafe?"}' \
-     <ngrok-public-url>/summarize
+$dialogue = @"
+rony: Hey, do you wanna go out tomorrow?
+alasil: Lemme check
+alasil: Sorry, i won't be able to go out as i will be with my family
+rony: what about Thursday
+alasil : yes Thursday is ok
+rony : ok it is Thursday then
+alasil: bye
+rony : bye
+"@

+$body = @{
+    dialogue = $dialogue
+} | ConvertTo-Json

+Invoke-RestMethod -Uri "http://localhost:5000/summarize" -Method POST -ContentType "application/json" -Body $body

 Response example:{"summary": "Alice and Bob plan to meet at 6 PM at the cafe."}